cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

     a. it allows port ID `transfer`, channel ID `channel-0` to be upgraded.
     b. it executes `MsgChannelUpgradeInit` to upgrade channel version from `ics20-1` to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
 7. Relayer re-submits `MsgChannelUpgradeTry` on chain B proposing to upgrade channel version to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
-8. Chain B is now on `INITUPGRADE` state, so this a crossing hello.
+8. Chain B is now on `INITUPGRADE` state, so this is a crossing hello.
 Execution of `MsgChannelUpgradeTry` succeeds on chain B.

 Post-steps: 7 to 12 of normal flow.